cmcnamara15/Social-Network-API/README.md

 ![json](https://img.shields.io/badge/json-5E5C5C?style=for-the-badge&logo=json&logoColor=white)
 ![edex](https://img.shields.io/badge/Edx-193A3E?style=for-the-badge&logo=edx&logoColor=white) -->

 This App is a exercise in using nosql & developing a solid foundational understanding in working with non relational databases.
+SocialCircles is a social networking web application that leverages MongoDB's performance and flexibility to provide users with an intuitive platform to share thoughts, interact with friends, and manage their friend lists.
+This project is built on a stack of key web technologies, including Express.js for routing, MongoDB for database management, and Mongoose ODM for handling object data modeling.
+The goal of the application is to mimic real-world social networking platforms in terms of functionality and data handling.

 ## Table of Contents
 - [Description](#description)